Article 48 of the Weimar Constitution: Under President Hindenburg

-The election produced increased representation in the Reichstag for both the Communists and, most dramatically, for the Nazis, at the expense of the moderate middle-class parties.
+The September 1930 election resulted in increased representation in the Reichstag for the Communists and, most dramatically the Nazis, at the expense of the moderate middle-class parties.
 Forming a parliamentary majority became even more difficult for Brüning.
-In fact, just to conduct the normal business of government, he was forced to invoke Article 48 several times between 1930 and 1932.
+In fact, just to conduct the normal business of government, he was forced to invoke Article 48 many more times between 1930 and 1932.
 Subsequent governments under chancellors Franz von Papen and Kurt von Schleicher during the tumultuous year 1932 obtained decrees from Hindenburg under Article 48 when they too found it impossible to obtain a parliamentary majority as the extremist parties on the left and right gained power.
+Altogether, Article 48 was invoked by Hindenburg 109 times from 1930 to 1932:

 The invocation of Article 48 by successive governments helped seal the fate of the Weimar Republic.
-While Brüning's first invocation of a Notverordnung may have been well-intentioned, the power to rule by decree became increasingly used not in response to a specific emergency but as a substitute for parliamentary leadership.
+While Brüning's first invocation of an emergency decree may have been well-intentioned, the power to rule by decree was increasingly used not in response to a specific emergency but as a substitute for parliamentary leadership.
 The excessive use of the decree power and the fact that successive chancellors were no longer responsible to the Reichstag probably played a significant part in the loss of public confidence in constitutional democracy, in turn leading to the rise of the extremist parties.